15 Antarctica Cruise Pictures That Are Better Than Anything We Could Say

 It’s a tough task, explaining the beauty and adventure of an Antarctic cruise.
 Fortunately, a recent technology allows you to take photographs while visiting the south end of the Earth.

 Enjoy the pictorial majesty of our southernmost continent (and the islands along the way).
+If you are planning a trip soon, check this survival guide for camping in Antarctica.

 Before we get into wildlife and activities and all that kind of stuff, we should take a moment to point out that you’re going to have a really difficult time taking a bad picture on your Antarctic cruise.
 You’re constantly surrounded by the amazing scenery on all sides.

-With an average temperature of -10 degrees centigrade along its coasts, the Antarctica’s one of a kind environment is breathtaking.
+With an average temperature of -10 degrees centigrade along its coasts, Antarctica’s one of a kind environment is breathtaking.
 It is covered with ice sheets that can go as deep as 2,450 meters.
 This exceptional setting gives the land of snow and ice winter days without sun and summer days with literally 24 hours of sunlight.
-Given this natural phenomenon, the Antarctica can present the most outstanding landscapes that are truly out of this world.
+Given this natural phenomenon, Antarctica can present the most outstanding landscapes that are truly out of this world.

 The scenery doesn’t stop at the land’s edge.
 Antarctica is an iceberg mecca, with hundreds of them calving off the landlocked glaciers.
 The icebergs in the region serve an important purpose, while they can present a huge danger to ships and other sea transport systems, they actually help scientists to learn more about significant climate mechanisms.